-Navicent Health is a designated Level I Trauma Center and one of 42 twice-designated Magnet® hospitals for nursing excellence nationwide.
+Navicent Health is a designated Level I Trauma Center and a three-time Magnet Designated hospital for nursing excellence nationwide.
 It provides a broad range of community-based, outpatient diagnostic, primary care, extensive home health and hospice care, and comprehensive cancer and rehabilitation services.

 As a part of Central Georgia Health System (CGHS), Navicent Health is a 501(c)(3) private, not for-profit corporation.
 The hospital is owned by the Macon-Bibb Hospital Authority and maintains an active affiliation with Secure Health Plans of Georgia, a network of central Georgia hospitals and physician providers.